Victoria’s Secret Model Devon Windsor Celebrates 25th Birthday In A Bikini

 The Inquisitr shared that Devon opted to ditch her bikini top at the beach for the steamy snap as she cuddled up to her man by the sea.

-But the star’s made it pretty clear in the past that she works hard for the body she shows off on social media after revealing that her fellow Victoria’s Secret models actually inspired her workout routine.
+But the star made it pretty clear in the past that she works hard for the body she shows off on social media after revealing that her fellow Victoria’s Secret models actually inspired her workout routine.

 “I like to mix cardio with bodyweight exercises.
 Adriana [Lima] is really amazing at kickboxing, so that’s really great cardio, and then Candice [Swanepoel] kind of inspired me to go,” she previously told Elle.